 - using your voice calmly yet firmly (do not express anger)

 - having a pleasant but blank facial expression.
-Note: If you keep a 'poker face', the bully will not be able to tell how you are feeling.
+Note: If you keep a 'poker face', the bully may not be able to tell how you are feeling.
 This is important, as a bully wants the person who they are bullying to feel hurt, sad, confused, upset or angry (or a combination of these).
-If you remain emotionless you will not provide any feedback to them.
+If you dont appear upset or distressed you will not provide any reinforcing feedback to them.
 (It can be hard to do this so don't worry if you're not able to hide a fearful or upset reaction)

-- Talk to someone - if you are being bullied, it is important to tell an adult you trust, e.g. a teacher, parent or counsellor.
-When you speak to this person, try to take your time telling your story - be honest about who is hurting you and what you would like done about it.
+- Talk to someone - if you are being bullied, it is important to tell an adult you trust, e.g. a teacher, parent or counsellor etc. When you speak to this person, try to take your time telling your story - be honest about who is hurting you and what you would like done about it.
 If you speak to a person at school and the bullying continues, ensure you go back to that person and let them know.
 It can also help to keep a diary of bullying incidents including who was involved, the time it occurred, what happened and who you told about it.
 If you are worried about the person you tell acting to stop the bullying before you are ready, and possibly making it worse, then make sure you tell them how you are feeling about that.
 Depending on how severe the bullying is it may be okay to talk about it first, before any action required to stop it is taken.

 What else you can do

 Within your school, you may want to talk to teachers about setting up a peer support system or peer mediators where selected students are chosen to support and empower students to work toward a non-violent school community.